cybruGhost/File-sharing-Deadass/README.md

 **DEADASS** is a dead-simple local file transfer tool that lets you send files from your **phone to PC** over WiFi or the internet using **Node.js**, **Express**, **ngrok**, and a simple frontend.

 > No apps.
 No cables.
-Just vibes.
+Just send files.

 ---